pashaGhub/weather-app/README.md

 Main functionality: show current weather and week forecast for selected city.
 If the user allows app to determine current location, app will set a city automatically.<br/>
 User also can search for a city by clicking on label "Weather forecast" on the top of the app.

+## How to run the app?

+Download the code and install Node Package Manager (npm install) in the root directory.

 ## ///////////

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).